Chahinej/sql-data-warehouse/README.md

 The data architecture for this project follows the **Medallion Architecture** with **Bronze**, **Silver**, and **Gold** layers:

 1. **Bronze Layer**: Stores raw data as-is from source systems.
-   Data is ingested from CSV files into a **PostgreSQL database using pgAdmin and COPY commands**.
+   Data is ingested from CSV files into a **PostgreSQL database using pgAdmin**.

 2. **Silver Layer**: Includes data cleansing, standardization, and normalization processes to prepare data for analysis.